Caving in Malaysia

 • Gomantong Cave, Sabah

-If you would like to learn more about the scientific aspects of caving in Malaysia I can recommend the Caves and Limestone Hills of Malaysia website written by Liz Price, an expert speleologist.
+If you would like to learn more about the scientific aspects of caving in Malaysia I can recommend the Caves of Malaysia website written by Liz Price, an expert speleologist.

 Comments